kode4food/ale/docstring/define-macro.md

 tags: ["function", "macro", "binding"]
 ---

-Will bind a macro to a global name.
-A macro is expanded by the reader in order to alter the source code's data representation before it is evaluated.
+Binds a macro to a global name.
+The reader expands a macro to alter the source code's data representation before it is evaluated.

 #### An Example